kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_recommended_apps.md

-The following apps have been recommended by users of Trail Sense as useful tools to have on your phone.
-These apps are not affiliated with Trail Sense.
+The following apps have been recommended by users of Ocean Sense as useful tools to have on your phone.
+These apps are not affiliated with Ocean Sense.

 ## Offline survival manual